trailheadlabs/sotmtrails.us/_posts/2015-05-25-welcome-to-sotmtrails.markdown

 ---
 Do you love mapping parks and trails in OpenStreetMap?
 Do you work for a park steward that is curious about using OpenStreetMap to power your maps?
 Wondering how this fits in with Open Data?
 Are you a developer that wants to build awesome web or mobile apps to get people outside?

-If you answered yes to any of these questions and you are headed to State of the Map US 2015 then you are about to be super stoked!
+If you answered yes to any of these questions and you are headed to State of the Map US 2015 then you've come to the right place!

 There are a few exiting happenings at SOTMUS this year that will explore OpenStreetMap as a platform for parks and recreation.